AlekseyCherepanov/john-devkit/README.md

 john-devkit is an advanced code generator for [John the Ripper](https://github.com/magnumripper/JohnTheRipper).
 It aims to separate crypto primitives (sha-512, md5, crypt, pbdkf2 and so on), optimizations (interleave, loop unrolling, round reversing, bitslice and so on) and output for different computing devices (cpu, sse, gpu, fpga).

 john-devkit uses its own domain specific language (dsl) on top of Python to describe crypto algorithms in an abstract way.
 Also there is a kind of instruction language for intermediate representation (referenced as "bytecode").
-So there are two levels of code generation: dsl -> bytecode -> platform's language (for instance C for cpu).
+So there are two levels of code generation: dsl -> intermediate representation -> platform's language (for instance C for cpu).

-"bytecode" is a wrong word for the intermediate language/representation and will be fixed soon.
+"bytecode" is a wrong word for the intermediate language/representation and will be fixed in code someday.

 ## Current State

 The current implementation is a Proof of Concept.

-There is no documentation for dsl and bytecode.
+There is no documentation for dsl and intermediate.
 It is not obvious how many times everything will be changed drastically.

 There is a draft of hash parsing library by Alexander Cherepanov.
 It is not finished (and works by pure luck).
 It is included into john-devkit but it will be removed when the library become a persistent part of John the Ripper.

-7 "raw" formats were implemented: raw-sha256, raw-sha224, raw-sha512, raw-sha384, raw-md4, raw-md5, raw-sha1.
-SHA-2 family got speed up (~12% for SHA-256, ~5% for SHA-512). md5, md4 and sha1 got noticable slowdown (it needs investigation).
-(Such speed up for raw-sha256 may be caused by changes in test vector.
-Accurate benchmarks are needed.)

-raw-sha256 lost cisco hashes (base64 encoded) so benchmarks differ from John the Ripper not only due to optimizations.

-The current main priority is to try more complex formats like sha256crypt.

-john-devkit has now:
-  * formats: raw-sha256, raw-sha224, raw-sha512, raw-sha384, raw-md4, raw-md5, raw-sha1
-  * optimizations: vectorization (sse only), early reject, interleave, loop unrolling, additional batching in crypt_all() method

-broken:
-  * reverse (there is only initial implementation, it has problems with vectorization)
-  * bitslice (there is no support in template file; no long vectors, only regular ints for vectors)
-  * output to standalone program (it will not be fixed soon)

-Nearest plans:
-  * output to avx and avx2 for better benchmarking
-  * fix bitslice and play with it
-  * investigate md5/md4 slowdown (on sse)
-  * fix reverse
-  * sha2crypt scheme
-  * output formats for john on gpu
-  * incorporate on-gpu mask-mode
-  * try kernel splitting

 ## Usage